1922 Oregon gubernatorial election

 The 1922 Oregon gubernatorial election took place on November 7, 1922, to elect the governor of the U.S. state of Oregon.
 The election matched incumbent Republican Ben W. Olcott against Democrat Walter M. Pierce.
 With the support of the Ku Klux Klan, then a powerful political force in the state, Pierce won the election by a wide margin.

-Background and campaign
+Primary election

+Oregon held primary elections on May 19, 1922.

+Republican party

 In March 1919, Oregon governor James Withycombe died in office, just two months into his second term.
 As prescribed by Oregon law, Oregon Secretary of State Ben Olcott succeeded Withycombe in office.
 In 1922, Olcott announced that he would seek a full term in office.

 In the early 1920s, the Ku Klux Klan had become a powerful political force in Oregon.
 Olcott refused to endorse the Klan, and shortly before the Republican primary, issued an executive proclamation against the organization for terrorist acts conducted by its members which included mock hangings.
 Olcott's actions nearly cost him the Republican nomination to the Klan-backed candidate, state senator Charles Hall.
+Olcott ultimately won a narrow victory in the primary but would face a general election campaign without the Klan's support.